 - 2 teaspoons oregano (dried)

 - salt to taste

 - 1 tablespoon sugar see notes

 - Finely chop the onions and garlic, peel and finely chop the carrots and finely chop the celery.
+For fast chopping, chop coarsely then use a food processor to pulse and finely chop.
 Set aside.

 - Heat a large saucepan.
 It will need to hold over 5 litres which is about 1 1/3 gallons.